 A development of specific teaching strategies relative to the recognition of varied learning and teaching styles and various management skills.
 Particular relation to the teaching of social studies and science; analysis and evaluation of teaching performance by students, peers and campus instructor are experienced through an intensive extended clinical experience.
-This course is offered each semester.
 Corequisites: EDUC 333, EDUC 336, EDUC 337.